 Web content is currently not interactive; visual media playback, such as an embedded YouTube video, is shown on objects that are uploaded with the Media Surface shader.
 Audio from the media plays back separately, from a position designated in media surface scene settings.

 You can create media surfaces yourself, or you can purchase one from another creator on the Sansar Store.

 |An avatar watching a YouTube video on a media surface.|

 Any object can be used as a media surface, but flat planes are typically most suitable for video and web playback.
 To upload an object as a media surface while in edit mode:

-- Click Browse under Supported file types and choose a suitable model (.fbx) from your computer.
+- Click Browse under 3D model file and choose a suitable model (.fbx) from your computer.
 Here is a 16x9 screen that we have provided.